 My overall opinion on up-sells is this: Don’t buy them UNLESS the initial product you purchased is proven to work.
 They like to decorate how awesome their extra up-sells are and how much success you’ll encounter, to act now before it’s too late and plenty of other artificial marketing tactics.
 I never go for this kind of stuff unless the initial program proves itself to me.

 3. The information isn’t really new.
 In one of my previous reviews, Adrian Morrison’s product Social Commissions was based on exactly this type of marketing (Plenty of Fish) and I rated it low because the quality of the training was poor and this kind of information, though profitable was in my opinion a bit over hyped and over priced.

 So what’s really happening here (technically) is the same idea from one of the Morrison brothers training is being recycled and re-packaged again.
 You’re just advertising on Plenty of Fish, that’s it.
 That’s what the whole program was about.
 There, I just saved you a ton of money.

-As for the other training within Fast Traffic Formula, well ok, you get training on how to set up PPC campaigns successfully, but I really believe this kind of information isn’t new and you can get the same kind of info elsewhere.
+As for the other training within Fast Traffic Formula, well ok, you get training on how to set up PPC campaigns successfully (I do that too, but you can read it for free.) , but I really believe this kind of information isn’t new and you can get the same kind of info elsewhere.
 In fact, most of my success was actually through doing PPC and I wrote up an entire free guide to maximizing your opportunity within it.
-Here is the entire guide.
+Here is the entire pay per click guide.